joshfactorial/pollinator_simulation/README.md

-;# Monarch Butterfly simulation
+;# Pollinator simulator

 # Title:
-Monarch Butterfly Monte Carlo (MBMC) simulation
+Pollinator Monte Carlo (PMC) toolkit

-## Team Member(s):
+## Creator:
 Joshua Allen

 # Monte Carlo Simulation Scenario & Purpose:
+Originally developed to simulate a Monarch Butterfly attempting to migrate across a crop field in central Illinois, this project has been expanded to attempt to model any numbor of pollinators in agricultural areas attempting to survive the harsh environments presented by the presence of humans.
+My goal is to be able to offer this as a toolkit for organic and commercial farmers who want to find ways to optimize their fields to allow the crops and native habitat to coexist to the maximum extent possible.
+I recognize that modern farming has to maximize field usage, but also feel that as citizens of planet Earth, we must be cognizant of our role here and strive for balance.
+I predict that it is possible to strike that balance in a way that maintains the use of the land for human ends but still allows the survival of the wildlife that existed before.

-This simulation will simulate a field approximately 50 km long and monarch butterflies that will attempt to move north on it's migration.
-The fields will simulate several one-acre plots with buffer zones both required and some variations to try to model different scenarios to see if we can find an optimal field configuration for monarchs.
+This simulation as originally constructed would simulate a field approximately 50 km long and monarch butterflies that would attempt to move north on their migration.
+The fields will simulate several one-acre plots with buffer zones both required by regulations and some variations to try to model different scenarios to see if we can find an optimal field configuration for monarchs.
 The ultimate goal is to both test the effectiveness of bare minimum agriculture rules and to see if there is an optimal arrangement that maximizes field production while still being good for the butterflies.

 ## Simulation's variables of uncertainty
+First off, let me preface this by saying that a lot remains unknown about the habits of monarch butterflies, native bees, and other pollinators.
+I've made my own assumptions about these to come up with what I felt were reasonable outcomes on calibration fields (e.g., I'd expect a field of all milkweed to have very high survival and successful migration rates for monarch butterflies).
+People using this toolkit should consider their own research and the literature to determine the survival rates, eating rates, flight speeds, etc that are relevant to their animal of study.

-First off, let me preface this by saying that a lot remains unknown about the habits of monarch butterflies, so I'm forced to make some guesses and assumptions about the parameters of this simulation.
-As more data comes to light, the simulation could be improved to better reflect reality.
-I'm assuming a degree of random movement for the butterfly, though it will have goals (seek food, shelter, and a northly direction), which of course isn't 100% accurate.
-The insect is no doubt following scent trails and air currents as it moves in apparently random fashion, but since those parameters are subject to effectively random (i.e., highly nonlinear) motions, we can treat the butterfly movement as having a heavy random component to its motion.
+I assume a degree of random movement for the pollinators, though I built-in goals as well (e.g., seek food, shelter, and northly migration), which of course isn't 100% accurate.
+Insects follow scent trails and air currents as they move in what can seem like arbitrary patterns, but since those parameters are subject to effectively random (i.e., highly nonlinear) motions, we can treat the pollinator movement as having a random component to its motion.

+## Monarch simulation variables

 The average farm size in Illinois is about 1.5 square km, according to the most recent data I could find.
 A monarch can travel 50 km a day on average.
 Some have been tagged and found moving even farther than that.
-What is unknown, to me, is if that motion represents their linear movement (50 km from start to finish), or the actual distance it covers.
+What is unknown, to me, is if that motion represents their linear movement (50 km from start to finish), or the actual distance it covers as it zig zags from flower to flower and tree to tree.
 You can imagine a butterfly zig-zagging across a field covering several km of actual distance, but only traversing a few hundred meters as the crow flies.

 I'll assume the researchers meant that it can get 50km from it's starting position, meaning thay they could potentially cross over 33-34 different farms in a single day.
 But the buffer zone regulations really only cover areas between crop